Last Updated on: 24th January 2023, 09:41 am

 Small tortoises are adorable and easy to keep.
-You won’t need much space for their enclosures, and they don’t eat as much food.
-A miniature tortoise is a cute pocket pet that never seems to grow up.
+You won’t need as much space for their enclosures, and they don’t eat as much food.
+A miniature tortoise is a cute pocket pet that never seems to grow.

-The Egyptian tortoise is the tiniest, at about 3-5 inches.
-That’s followed by the Indian star tortoise, at 5-8 inches, and the Greek tortoise, at 4-9 inches.
+The Egyptian tortoise is the tiniest at about 3-5 inches.
+The Indian star tortoise follows that at 5-8 inches, and the Greek tortoise at 4-9 inches.

-Pancake tortoises have flat shells and never grow longer than 6-7 inches, and Russian tortoises and Hermann’s tortoises get to 5-9 inches.
-Females are usually larger than males.
+Pancake tortoises have flat shells and never grow longer than 6-7 inches, and Russian tortoises and Hermann’s tortoises reach 5-9 inches.

 Some miniature tortoises never grow beyond 10 inches, even as adults.
-Like the Egyptian tortoise, some species will cap out at 5 inches.
+Like the Egyptian tortoise, some species won’t grow any bigger once they reach 5 inches.